-To say that MLF pro Shaw Grigsby is anxious to kick off the 2021 Bass Pro Tour season at Sam Rayburn Reservoir in east Texas is an understatement.
-Entering his 43rd season as a full-time pro, Grigsby harkens back to his earliest memories of Sam Rayburn – the early 1980s – and the role that this big-bass haven played in launching his pro career.
+To say that Team Mercury pro Shaw Grigsby is anxious to kick off the 2021 Bass Pro Tour season at Sam Rayburn Reservoir in east Texas is an understatement.
+Entering his 43rd season as a full-time pro, Grigsby harkens back to his earliest memories of Sam Rayburn – the early 1980s – and the role that this big-bass haven played in launching the Mercury pro’s career.

 “Oh man, Rayburn was a tremendous lake back in those days,” Grigsby says.
 “The first tournament I fished there, I believe I finished near the bottom of the leaderboard, but then I ended up having my first three professional wins there.”

 Grigsby indeed finished 198th at the 1985 Texas Invitational on Rayburn, but then won the next three events he fished there (1988, 1990 and 1992 Texas Invitationals).
 And there began a love affair between the kid from the Sunshine State and the best bass fishery that the Lone Star State had to offer.

 “I really love Rayburn,” Grigsby admits with a laugh.
 “What’s not to love?
 It holds big bass, and lots of them.
 It’s loaded with hydrilla and other vegetation, and really fits my fishing style from Florida.
 It’s one of those textbook lakes, something you’d read about in a magazine.
 You can figure fish out and you’re able to pattern them.

 Prior to becoming a household name via his 21-year run with his popular One More Cast with Shaw Grigsby TV show, Grigsby was one of the pioneers of sight fishing for spawning bass.
 He was so far ahead of much of his competition that it paid off handsomely with trophies and winner’s checks.